ayush03b/DVA-C02/README.md

     * Multi-part Upload — break big files into chunks (e.g. 10 GB video)
     * Cross-Region Replication — copy files to another region auto-magically
     * Requester Pays — force downloader to pay the cost
+    * An S3 Access Point is a custom endpoint with its own access policy that simplifies and controls access to an S3 bucket for specific users, applications, or VPCs.
 * Amazon S3 Glacier : low-cost archival storage